anamanoilo/car-dealer-app/README.md

 | `public/`      | Contains static assets like images and icons        |
 | `.env`         | Environment variables configuration file            |
 | `package.json` | NPM package configuration and dependencies          |

+### Areas for Improvement

+1. **Refactor the Filter Page**:
+   - Rewrite the Filter Page using Server Components for improved performance.
+   - Alternatively, use SWR to fetch data efficiently in Client Components.

+2. **Implement Suspense**:
+   - Utilize React's `Suspense` to handle loading states gracefully on the Filter Page.

+3. **Enhance UI**:
+   - Improve the overall user interface for a more engaging and polished experience.
+   - Focus on accessibility and ensure the design is responsive.